studioLaCosaNostra/blog/source/_posts/How-to-run-PIXI-in-angular-app.md

 }
 ```

-The best solution to this problem is to run PIXI outside of Angular's zone.
+The best solution to this problem is to run PIXI outside of Angular zone.
-Angular has a special service for these purposes `NgZone` and the` runOutsideAngular` method.
+Angular has a special service for these purposes `NgZone` and the `runOutsideAngular` method.

-#### Good:
+#### Good

 ```typescript